 Is there anything you really want to do but never have?
 Perhaps it’s too expensive after you pay all the vacation expenses?
 Since part of the beauty of a staycation is the lack of hotel bills, maybe you can do something you wouldn’t normally do on vacation.
 Flying lessons comes to mind, but that is probably only because one of our sons wants to learn how to fly.

 Groupon is a great place to find new activities to try.
 Yes, they have discounted prices, but they also have oddball places you might not think about or even realize are out there.
 The deal I most regret not buying was a 007-like experience of learning how to do evasive driving and shooting from a company that also trains CIA/FBI/etc. It sounded so cool!
 But it wasn’t cheap so I skipped it, and I regret it.

-Ask the kids what they would like to do if they could spend as much as they wanted on vacation.
+If you still need ideas, ask the kids what they would like to do if they could spend as much as they wanted on vacation.
 Clearly, you won’t be able to do those things, but they might give you some fun ideas.

 - Do they want to buy an expensive car?
 Maybe you can rent one for a day.

 - Do they want to fly a plane?
 See if “Young Eagles” has a program in your area.
 It’s a great way for kids to get an introduction to flying.

 - Do they want to visit Walt Disney World in August?
 Sit in a sauna for an hour.
 (Kidding – there is no way a sauna can replicate the humidity of Florida summers, and being in a sauna for that long is clearly unsafe.)
 There may be a small amusement park near you or a community carnival.

 - Do they dream of visiting the beach?
 See if a waterpark with a big wave pool is within driving distance.
 A lot of cities and counties have converted their old “pools” into “waterparks” with fun bells and whistles for the kids, and some of those have wave pools.

 Eat some new food.